yetmike/yetmike/README.md

 # Hi all there!

 Welcome to my GitHub profile!
-I am a **DevOps/SRE professional** with a passion for automation, cloud infrastructure, and continuous improvement.
-I am particularly interested in **FinOps, automating processes, security, containerization, and cloud technologies**.
+I am an **SRE** particularly interested in all things:
+- DevOps
+- Platform Engineering
+- Product Engineering
+- Site Reliability Engineering (SRE)
+- DevSecOps, Cloud and Infrastructure Security
+- Kubernetes and Containerization
+- FinOps and Cloud Cost Optimization

 ## Connect with Me